TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-hyperscale-monitor-logs.md

 ## **Recommended Steps**
 * To configure logging from [the Azure portal](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings#create-in-azure-portal),
-   1. Go to the portal page for your Hyperscale server.
+   1. Go to the portal page for your Hyperscale server
-   2. Select *Diagnostic settings* and follow the prompts.
+   2. Select *Diagnostic settings* and follow the prompts

-* To configure logging using the Azure CLI, ARM Template, or other API, visit [the diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings) article.
+* To configure logging using the Azure CLI, ARM Template, or other API, visit [the diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings) article

 * If you are using Azure Monitor Logs, you can query logs, create charts, and alert on log events.
-[Learn more](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs).
+[Learn more](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs)

 * Audit logging is not available in Hyperscale (Citus)